-Leanganook Summit Walk
+Leanganook Summit Walk/Ride

-Sit and enjoy the views from Ed’s Seat – constructed from koala park fence parts by GDTA member, Ed Butler and a Conservation Volunteers Australia crew.
+At the top of the initial climb up Mount Alexander, sit and enjoy the views from Ed’s Seat – constructed from koala park fence parts by GDTA member, Ed Butler and a Conservation Volunteers Australia crew.

 The descent from the summit down the eastern flank toward Sutton Grange Road is studded with huge granite tors interspersed by an unusual and beautiful old growth open woodland with large, spreading manna gums and yellow box trees.